 But what happens if you go to the hospital and contract an infection because of the carelessness or negligence of the people who work there?

 You may be surprised to find out just how common hospital-acquired infections are.
 The consequences of these infections can be severe.
-If you need a Philadelphia sepsis or infection attorney, you can count on the Weitz Firm to be by your side, working to get you the compensation you deserve.
+If you need a Philadelphia sepsis or infection attorney, you can count on The Weitz Firm, LLC to be by your side, working to get you the compensation you deserve.

 Medical mistakes account for more than 250,000 deaths annually in the US.
 Some estimates say it could be as many as 440,000.
 Many of those deaths happen as a result of patients acquiring infections, most of which are preventable.